db307/ant/README.md

 # ant
-some demo for a music player,
+some demo for a music player by python PyQT yes,i know little but i'll do it python is prety good!